Autotrophy on Mars (4): What Next?

 Viking’s carbon assimilation experiment was designed to detect whether Martian soil could fix labeled inorganic carbon (¹⁴CO₂/¹⁴CO) into “higher” organic matter, and it returned a small but statistically significant signal in the fraction interpreted as newly formed organics.
 However, the results were dominated by a much larger labeled CO₂/CO release that bypassed the organic trap (the “Peak 1” anomaly), raising the possibility of false positive results due to adsorption or carbonate chemistry.

-Autotrophy on Mars (1): Tests to Detect Martian Photosynthesis
+Autotrophy on Mars (1): Seeking Martian Photosynthesis

-Autotrophy on Mars (1): Tests to Detect Martian Photosynthesis
+Autotrophy on Mars (1): Seeking Martian Photosynthesis

 Here I examine Viking’s carbon assimilation (a.k.a. “pyrolytic release”) experiments aimed to detect Martian autotrophy by following labeled carbon from atmospheric CO/CO₂ into soil organics, followed by the release of labeled volatile gases by pyrolysis.
 These experiments were prone to both false negatives (oxidants burning organics) and false positives (alkaline soils binding CO₂).
 And yet when taken in context of the current understanding, these results might be the most important in the series of the Viking biological experiments and are worth studying in detail.